Estate planning: leaving a legacy

 - Will – Identifies the guardian of your minor or special needs children, who will carry out your wishes, and how your property will be distributed.

 - Financial Power of Attorney – Identifies who will control your finances, like managing bills, insurance, taxes, or selling property, if you’re not able to do it yourself.
+It has legal effect only until the point of your death.

 - Advance Healthcare Directive or Living Will – Identifies the person who will make your healthcare decisions if you’re unable to and states what medical treatment you wish to receive.